PurushothamVadde/Bike-Demand-Prediction-With-Regression-Models-and-GridsearchCV/README.md

 | Ridge_with_GridsearchCV              | 0.112734           | {'alpha': 0.03162277660168379}                     | 0.112831           |
 | Elastic_with_GridsearchCV            | 0.113693           | {'alpha': 3.981071705534978e-06, 'l1_ratio': 0.0}  | 0.112831           |

+* **Random Forest with GridsearchCV**
+	* By using RandomForest with parameters as {'max_depth': 32, 'max_features': 'auto', 'min_samples_leaf': 1, 'min_samples_split': 2, 'n_estimators': 200} we got the 		best results with RMSE as 0.029 which outperformed all other models.

 ## Model Evaluation
 From the below table we can see that we got the best results by parameter tuning and we got the least RMSE value for Ridge_with_GridsearchCV and Elastic_with_GridsearchCV models.